oshank/oshank.me/index.md

 #### Actuary Exams

-  * Sitting for P in May 2018, planning to take FM in November 2018.
+  * Sitting for P in September 2018, planning to take FM in May 2019.

 #### App Developer